aekrylova/scPASU_pipeline/README.md

 ```bash
 bash scPASU_variable_initialize.sh
 ```
 **Note**: Variable auto-population applies to scripts from step 1–4, which need to be processed on a high-performance computing cluster (HPC) because of the computational resources they might require.
-And users still need to change the arguments of each script, which will be explained below, as they see fit for their data.
+And users may still need to change the arguments of each script, especially those shown in blocks of codes below, as they see fit for their data.

 ## Step 1: Data preprocessing